FedML-AI/FedLLM/README.md

 #### 3. Run FedML

 To launch an experiment, a `RUN_ID` should be provided.
 For each experiment, the same `RUN_ID` should be used across all the client(s) and aggregator server.
+For clients, `client_rank` is also required.
+Each client should have a unique `client_rank` and the value should be in range from 1 to N where N is the number of clients.
+`client_rank` is the distributed rank which is similar to an index in an array; each client can be "indexed" by its rank.

 > **Note**